themadbo1/pymc/README.md

 their server in the future.
 After the first start of the server you can interact with the servers panel to write commands to your now open minecraft server.
 **WILL ONLY WORK ON WINDOWS**

+Head over to the linux branch for linux compatible software.

 dependancies:
 curl